en fr de

 4

 Different tasks require the activation of different skills and competences.
-It is important to stress again that it is ultimately the task parameters (who is writing/speaking to whom and for what purpose) that determines language forms.
+It is important to stress again that it is ultimately the task parameters (who is writing/speaking to whom and for what purpose) that determines the language used.

-The mediator’s task is to bridge or minimise communication gaps between languages and users of different languages.
-S/he:
+The task of mediators task is to bridge or minimise communication gaps between languages and users of different languages.
+They:

-creates meanings for someone who is unable to (fully) understand a text in one language and with whom he/she may or may not share the same cultural or social experiences
+create meanings for someone who is unable to (fully) understand a text in one language and with whom they may or may not share the same cultural or social experiences

-helps other people understand information written, spoken or signed in a language, register or modality which they do not speak or understand
+help other people to understand information written, spoken or signed in a language, register or modality which they do not speak or understand

-is not a neutral third party but a social actor co-responsible for the construction and negotiation of meaning and an active participant in the communicative encounter, responsible for selecting information and passing it on
+are not neutral third parties but social actors co-responsible for the construction and negotiation of meaning and active participants in the communicative encounter, responsible for selecting information and passing it on

 Cross-linguistic (or interlinguistic) mediation